Locations:

 Vascular Rings

-A vascular ring is a congenital birth defect involving the aorta.
-The aorta is the main artery that carries blood away from your baby's heart to their body.
-The aorta or an artery that branches from it wraps around your baby's trachea (windpipe), esophagus (tube to the stomach) or both.
+A vascular ring is a congenital condition involving the aorta — the biggest artery in your body.
+The aorta or an artery that branches from it wraps around your trachea (windpipe), esophagus (food pipe) or both.
 The condition can cause breathing or eating problems.

 Advertisement